 If your insurance claim denial isn’t successful, you may still file a lawsuit against the other party in the accident if they were responsible.
 Speak with your attorney about whether this is an option in your case.

 In most cases, you will NOT have to proceed all the way to trial.
-Usually, once a lawyer is involved, the lawyer can build a case and negotiate for you without going to court.
+Usually, once you get a lawyer, they can build a case and negotiate for you without going to court.
 But, if needed, court is the final step.

 Get Help for a Denied Car Accident Claim